ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 Every derived contract of `TeleporterUpgradeable` must implement `TeleporterUpgradeable.updateMinTeleporterVersion`, which updates the `minTeleporterVersion` used by the `onlyAllowedTeleporter` modifier and emits the `MinTeleporterVersionUpdated` event.
 The `updateMinTeleporterVersion` function should be called by the dapp when it completes delivery of messages from the old Teleporter contract, and now wants to update the `minTeleporterVersion` to only allow the new Teleporter version.

 To prevent anyone from calling the dapp's `updateMinTeleporterVersion`, which would disallow messages from old Teleporter versions from being received, this function should be safeguarded with access controls.
-For example, the ERC20Bridge inherits `Ownable`,  and restricts the `updateMinTeleporterVersion` function call to the owner of the contract.
+For example, [TeleporterOwnerUpgrade](./TeleporterOwnerUpgradeable.sol) is a contract that inherits `TeleporterUpgradeable` and restricts `updateMinTeleporterVersion` calls to the owner of the contract.
+The [ERC20Bridge](../../CrossChainApplications/ERC20Bridge/ERC20Bridge.sol) contract is an example of inheriting `TeleporterOwnerUpgradeable`.

 ```solidity
     function updateMinTeleporterVersion() external override onlyOwner {